system76/docs/_articles/system76-software.md

 makepkg -srcif
 ```

-NOTE: This package is only needed for systems with OLED displays.
+NOTE: This package is only needed for systems with OLED displays to control the brightness.